attohx/automatic-door-project/TASKS.md

 - Connect the servo motor to the raspberry pi to mimic the door opening and closing the door opening and closing
 - Incorporate weather checking mechanisms into the door opening

+## Day 2
+- Check out how the Passive infra-red motion  sensor works for sensing chicken
+- IFTTT connection to send notifications to the farmers when the door opens and closes through emails
+- Adding the limits switches check the the state of the switches

 ## other days
-- Adding the limits switches check the the state of the switches
+-
-- IFTT implementaion
+- IFTT implementaion for closing and opening gates/MQTT
 - Adding led to indicate the closed and opened states (red for open and green for closed)
 - Addign water sensor to indicate the weather
 - Building the model